 Craig practiced as a lawyer before roles in Structured Finance at Bankers Trust, Macquarie’ infrastructure group, and ANZ’s project financing team.
 In his career, Craig has completed many large transactions across a number of infrastructure sectors including ports, PPPs, rail, toll roads, airports, freight logistics and privatisations, and he maintains deep relationships within the project finance market in Australia.

-Ed joined ICG in 2016 with a specific focus on working with ICG’s separate account clients and co-investors, and has over 15 years’ experience in infrastructure investment across Australia, Europe and North America.
+Ed joined ICG in 2016 with a specific focus on working with ICG’s separate account clients and co-investors, and has significant experience in infrastructure investment across Australia, Europe and North America.
 Ed has worked on a wide range of infrastructure transactions as a principal, asset manager and adviser in multiple sectors, including: regulated utilities, airports, ports, rail, energy generation, energy pipelines and PPP’s.

 Previously, Ed was a Principal at KPMG Direct Investments for over 5 years where he advised institutional investors globally on their direct investments in infrastructure assets.
 Prior to this, Ed was a senior executive in the unlisted infrastructure investment team at Colonial First State Global Asset Management, and prior to that at Hastings Funds Management with experience investing in infrastructure both in Australia and offshore.